Glacial Archaeology and Global Warming

 This argument is wrong for two main reasons.
 Firstly, humans originally lost most artefacts in the snow, not on the ground, where they now lie (see below).
 Secondly, the fact that climate change occurs naturally does not exclude that humans can have an influence on climate as well.
 This is just bad reasoning (non-sequitur).
 It is like claiming that humans cannot cause forest fires , because forest fires also happened for natural reasons before humans existed.

-Have the artefacts never been out of the ice?
+Have the Artefacts Never Been Out of the ice?

 At the same time, the connection between the ice artefacts and global warming is often made in a too simplistic way.
 Paraphrasing again: “Global warming is leading to the melt out of artefacts, that have never been out of the ice, since they were lost in the snow millennia ago.”
 If that was indeed the case, we should find the artefacts melting out of the surface of the ice.
 This is rarely the case.
 We mostly find them on the ground, not on the ice surface.